rosaboyle/mcp-playground/README.md

-# MCP Playground - Postman for Model Context Protocol
+# MCP Playground - Postman for MCPs

 A powerful desktop tool for exploring, debugging, and interacting with Model Context Protocol (MCP) servers, with built-in LLM integration.
 Think of it as "Postman but for MCPs."